 In an emergency situation, the steps for dealing with an opioid overdose are fairly simple, but it’s important that you act quickly.
 The following are steps you should take when you see signs of an overdose:

-Calling an ambulance or for help from a train professional is the safest course of action if the person is still unresponsive.
+- Call for help: Calling an ambulance or for help from a trained professional is the safest course of action if the person is still unresponsive.
 Another medical condition may be mimicking opioid overdose symptoms, or a secondary condition may be occurring that needs immediate medical help.

 An overdose can be treated with naloxone to reverse deadly symptoms and save a person’s life.
 However, many people go through multiple overdoses before they either seek help or experience fatal consequences.
 That’s because of the deeper underlying disease of addiction.
 It’s chronic, and it’s difficult to overcome, especially on your own.
 However, addiction treatment can lead to lasting recovery and a life free from active addiction.